TAHDataJamCanada2021/Data-Lionesses/datasets/README.md

 # Datasets

-**Detailed Data**: Contains full sets of data extracted from sources used for visualizations and analysis.

 **Preprocessed Data**: Contains cleaned data used by ML model for identifying high risk regions.

+**Other Data**: Contains sets of data extracted from sources used for visualizations and analysis, with added variable columns and data used in calculation of variables.
+See readme in Other Data folder for details.

 2016 Canada Census data is used here.
-Sources:
+Data was downloaded from the official site and relevant variables were extracted for regions of interest.
+Data was cleaned and formatted before using for modeling.
+The hierarchy of regions (e.g. Census subdivision, Census metropolitan areas) for which data is available varies among the datasets and therefore it was a challenge to find datasets with a matching system of regions for comparison.
+In certain cases, information for some regions was missing.

+**Sources**:

 Human Trafficking Incidents and Sexual Exploitation Incidents:
 [Statistics Canada.
 Table 35-10-0177-01  Incident-based crime statistics, by detailed violations, Canada, provinces, territories and Census Metropolitan Areas](https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=3510017701)